naibaf-1/GNOME-Wallpaper-Collection/CONTRIBUTING.md

 - Enter the information as the templates shows you

 ### 4. Submitting own wallpapers
-If you want to cotribute are there multiple ways to do so:
+If you want to contribute your own wallpaper are there multiple ways to do so:

-#### You know how it works:
+#### You know how it works
-If you know how to build your own time-shifted wallpaper for GNOME and you want to contribute to this project do the following steps:
+If you know how to build your own wallpaper for GNOME and you want to contribute to this project do the following steps:
 1) Make a Fork of this repository
 2) Build your wallpaper by configuring the .xml files
+3) Name all files and folders so they match to the regulations
-3) Store the .xml files and images into the correct folders
+4) Store the .xml files and images into the correct folders, which are called like the folders of your OS and subfolders of either "time-shifting wallpaper" or "auto-switching wallpaper".
-4) If the wallpapers are working correctly, make a Pull Request *The moment your wallpaper is part of this project, you will be listed as a "Wallpaper contributor".*
+5) If the wallpapers are working correctly, make a Pull Request *(The moment your wallpaper is part of this project, you will be listed as a "Wallpaper contributor".)*

-#### You don't know how it works:
+#### You don't know how it works
-If you don't know how to create an time-shifted wallpaper for GNOME follow these steps:
+If you don't know how to create an wallpaper for GNOME follow these steps:
 1) Collect the wallpapers into one Folder
+2)  Name all files and folders so they match to the regulations
-2) Send an E-Mail at Fabian.Roland@pm.me containing following things:
+3) Send an E-Mail at Fabian.Roland@pm.me containing following things:
    - The name of your wallpaper
    - The permission I'm allowed to use the images you sent me
    - The folder containing the images
+   - Wheter you want me to make a time-shifted or auto-switching wallpaper.
+Both is fine too.
-3) Wait until I add your wallpaper to this project
+4) Wait until I add your wallpaper to this project
-4) Check if everything is fine with you.
-If not contact me via the E-Mail from above again.
+5) Check if everything is fine with you.
+If not please contact me via the E-Mail from above again.
-*The moment your wallpaper is part of this project meaning I added it you will be listed as an "Image contributor".*
+   *(The moment your wallpaper is part of this project meaning I added it you will be listed as an "Image contributor".)*

-#### You want to learn it:
+#### You want to learn it
-If you want to learn how to create an time-shifted wallpaper for GNOME yourself, feel free to open an discussion.
+If you want to learn how to create such an wallpaper for GNOME yourself, feel free to open an discussion, but please clarify in its header wheter its about time-shifting or auto-switching wallpapers.

 **Please respect the copyright of the images you use.
-If you don't own the copyright or if you aren't allowed to publish these images don't add them to this project.**
+If you don't own the copyright or if you aren't allowed to publish these images don't add them to this project.
+I'm not able to prove that, but using others images without permission might be a crime!
+So check its license first.**

 ### 5. Improving Documentation
 - Feel free to submit pull requests to improve the README or other documentation.